awassink/docker-training/README.md

 We can achieve this by mounting a host folder location in the container using the `-v` option.
 Stop and remove the existing mysql database container.
 Run the mysql container now with volume mounting to store the mysql data locally (guestfolder: `/var/lib/mysql`).
+Look at the folder on the host system and see that mysql is writing it's database files there.
+Note: to recreate the database remove the backend container and run it again.
 After entering some data in the application: remove the mysql container.
-The stored data should be available again when the container is created with the same volume mount.
+The stored data should be available again when the container is created again with the same volume mount.

 ## Exersise 3 - Use Docker Compose to run the three tier application at once
 In exersise 2 we were able to run the three tier application using three quite large `docker run` commands.